 Gold Coast Ocean Swimming

-This group looks at the sea conditions and then decided whether to swim north or south, depending on the sweep of the ocean current.
-They might walk one way and then get started, or start where they meet and walk back along the beach after the swim.
-They stop to regroup every 500m and swim between 1.5km to 3km usually.
-Swimmers can go into the beach earlier if they prefer.
-I just turned up, having joined the Facebook group first.
-Check out these ocean swimmers on Facebook at the GCOWS page here and join the GCOWS Facebook group here.
+This group looks at the sea conditions and then decides whether to swim north or south, depending on the sweep of the ocean current.
+They might walk one way and then swim back, or start where they meet and walk back along the beach after the swim.
+They stop to regroup every 500m and swim between 1.5km to 3km.
+Swimmers can go in to the beach earlier if they prefer.

 Gold Coast Aquatic Centre

-Set within the extensive Broadwater parklands, right alongside the huge expanse of Broafwater itself, the Gold Coast Aquatic Centre is a hub for Gold Coast swimmers and the training facility for many well-known athletes.
+Set within the extensive Broadwater parklands, right alongside the huge expanse of Broadwater itself, the Gold Coast Aquatic Centre is a hub for Gold Coast swimmers and the training facility for many well-known athletes.
 And I had a swim too.
-I was staying very close by at Southport so it was just a five minute drive away, it would be a 10-15 minute drive from Surfers Paradise in light traffic.
+I was staying very close by at Southport so it was just a five minute drive away.
+It would be a 10-15 minute drive from Surfers Paradise in light traffic.

 At GCAC you will find:

-- indoor 10m by 15m learn to swim pool
+- an indoor 10m by 15m learn to swim pool

-- 300 square metre indoor dry dive facility
+- a 300 square metre indoor dry dive facility

 - hot and cold hydrotherapy pools